SpenceKonde/ATTinyCore/README.md

 **You cannot use the Pxn notation (ie, PB2, PA1, etc) to refer to pins** - these are defined by the commpiler-supplied headers, and not to what an arduino user would expect.
 To refer to pins by port and bit, use PIN_xn (ex, PIN_B2); these are #defined to the Arduino pin number for the pin in question, and can be used wherever digital pin numbers can be used

 **All ATTiny chips (as well as the vast majority of digital integrated circuits) require a 0.1uF ceramic capacitor between Vcc and Gnd for decoupling; this should be located as close to the chip as possible (minimize length of wires to cap).
 Devices with multiple Vcc pins, or an AVcc pin, should use a cap on those pins too.
 Do not be fooled by poorly written tutorials or guides that omit these.
-Yes, I know that in some cases (ex, the x5 series) the datasheet doesn't mention these - but I've had problems when it was omitted on a t85.**
+Yes, I know that in some cases (ex, the x5 series) the datasheet doesn't mention these - but other users as well as myself have had problems when it was omitted on a t85.**

 **For low power applications, before entering sleep, remember to turn off the ADC (ADCSRA&=(~(1<<ADEN))) - otherwise it will waste ~270uA**

+**When using the WDT as a reset source and NOT using a bootloader** rembember that after reset the WDT will be enabled with minimum timeout.
+The very first thing your application must do upon restart is reset the WDT (`wdt_reset()`), clear WDRF flag in MCUSR (`MCUSR&=~(1<<WDRF)`) and then turn off or configure the WDT for your desired settings.
+If using the Optiboot bootloader, this is already done for you by thr bootloader.

 ### Bootloader Support (ATtiny 441/841, 44/84, 45/85, 461/861, 48/88, 828, 1634, 87, 167 only)